 artifact_type_name: represents the name of the Artifact Type being declared as a string.

 parent_artifact_type_name: represents the name of the Artifact Type this Artifact Type definition derives from (i.e., its “parent” type).

+artifact_type_version: represents the version (major, minor and fix) of the Artifact Type definition.

 artifact_description: represents the optional description string for the corresponding artifact_type_name.